-SB 253 requires U.S. companies with total annual revenues greater than $1 billion to disclose their Scope 1, 2, and 3 emissions and obtain independent third-party assurance of their data.
+SB 253 requires U.S. companies with total annual revenues greater than $1 billion that do business in California to disclose their Scope 1, 2, and 3 emissions and obtain independent third-party assurance of their data.
 Initial disclosure requirements, which cover Scope 1 and 2 reporting, begin in 2026.

-SB 261 requires U.S. companies with total annual revenues greater than $500 million to publish a climate-related financial risk report every two years.
-Although first reports were initially due by January 1, 2026, a federal appeals court issued an injunction on November 18, 2025, that temporarily paused enforcement of SB 261 pending the outcome of an appeal scheduled for early 2026.
+SB 261 requires U.S. companies with total annual revenues greater than $500 million that do business in California to publish a climate-related financial risk report every two years.
+Although first reports were initially due by January 1, 2026, a federal appeals court issued an injunction in November 2025 that temporarily paused enforcement of SB 261 pending the outcome of an appeal, which is ongoing.
 The injunction does not extend to SB 253 compliance.

 Doing Business in California